-- Biblical Studies (M.A. only) This concentration focuses on biblical language acquisition for those who would like to interpret the Bible using the original languages of Greek and Hebrew. - Children, Youth, and Family Ministry This concentration is for those who see themselves engaging in ministry that shapes the family of God anywhere from birth to young adults. - Christian Administration (Dual M.A./M.B.A. only) This concentration is for those who see themselves as an Executive Pastor, Administrator, or non-profit business roles. - Christian Education (Dual M.A./M.Ed. or M.Div./M.Ed. only) This concentration is for those who see themselves in Christian Education or Administration. - Christian Ministry and Leadership This concentration is our broadest concentration and is for those who see themselves in general leadership roles within the church and the world. - Church Planting This concentration is for those who see themselves actively involved in church planting endeavors. - Intercultural Studies This concentration is for those who see themselves in cross-cultural ministry.

-- Pastoral Care This concentration is for those who see themselves actively involved in pastoral ministry. - Spiritual Formation This concentration is for those who see themselves developing spiritual formation ministry.
+- Biblical Languages (M.A. only) This concentration focuses on biblical language acquisition for those who would like to interpret the Bible using the original languages of Greek and Hebrew. - Children, Youth, and Family Ministry This concentration is for those who see themselves engaging in ministry that shapes the family of God anywhere from birth to young adults. - Executive Ministry (Dual M.A./M.B.A. only) This concentration is for those who see themselves as an Executive Pastor, Administrator, or nonprofit business roles. - Christian Education (Dual M.A./M.Ed. or M.Div./M.Ed. only) This concentration is for those who see themselves in Christian Education or Administration. - Christian Ministry and Leadership This concentration is our broadest concentration and is for those who see themselves in general leadership roles within the church and the world. - Intercultural Studies This concentration is for those who see themselves in cross-cultural ministry. - Pastoral Care This concentration is for those who see themselves actively involved in pastoral ministry. - Spiritual Formation This concentration is for those who see themselves developing spiritual formation ministry.